Murder of the Maguad siblings: Investigation

 Authorities quickly noted inconsistencies in Janice’s story.
 There were no signs of forced entry, and her behavior, such as changing her Facebook profile and posting ambiguous status updates, further deepened suspicion.

 Police discovered bloodstained clothing near an irrigation canal, and fingerprints on the murder weapons matched Janice.
-On December 16, 2021, Janice confessed to orchestrating the murders out of jealousy and resentment toward her biological siblings.
+On December 16, 2021, Janice confessed to orchestrating the murders out of jealousy and resentment toward her adopted siblings.
 She also named a co-conspirator, Esmeraldo Cañedo Jr., an altar boy and fellow minor.
 Both were arrested and placed under the custody of the Department of Social Welfare and Development.

 Legal proceedings

-Although both suspects were minors, Janice was found to have acted with discernment, allowing prosecutors to charge her with murder under the Juvenile Justice and Welfare Act of 2006 (Republic Act No. 9344).
+Although both suspects were minors, Janice Sebial was found to have acted with discernment, allowing prosecutors to charge her with murder under the Juvenile Justice and Welfare Act of 2006 (Republic Act No. 9344).

-On May 17, 2022, the Regional Trial Court (RTC) Branch 16 in Kabacan, Cotabato, presided over by Judge Alandrex Betoya, rendered a decision regarding Janice Sebial Emuelin's involvement in the killing of the Maguad siblings.
-The court found that despite being a minor, Emuelin acted with discernment, a legal standard in the Philippines that allows for minors to be held criminally liable if they fully understand the consequences of their actions.
-Consequently, she was convicted of double murder and sentenced to an indefinite period of 22–37 years of imprisonment.
-The decision emphasized the gravity of the crime and the calculated manner in which it was executed, highlighting the betrayal of trust within the family unit.
+On May 17, 2022, the Regional Trial Court (RTC) Branch 16 in Kabacan, Cotabato, presided over by Judge Alandrex Betoya, found Sebial and her accomplice guilty of murdering the Maguad siblings.
+The decision read that despite being a minor, Emuelin acted with discernment, a legal standard in the Philippines that allows for minors to be held criminally liable if they fully understand the consequences of their actions.
+The court sentenced her to an indefinite period of 22–37 years of imprisonment.
+It emphasized the gravity of the crime and the calculated manner by which it was executed, highlighting the betrayal of trust within the family unit.
 Emuelin's co-accused, also a minor, was similarly found to have acted with discernment and given the same penalty as Sebial.
 Both individuals were placed under the custody of the Department of Social Welfare and Development for appropriate rehabilitation measures.